North Hill Centre: 2000s renovations

 In 2000, the mall was renovated.
 The interior columns were removed, the mall ceiling was raised to a consistent height, and additional shops and services were added.
 A new food court was developed, and the Canada Safeway, previously located at the east end of the mall next to Sears, was relocated to the west end, replacing the by-now-defunct SuperValu grocery store and becoming the mall's west anchor.
 The renovations also involved demolishing the standalone movie theatre/bowling alley on the mall's north side to make room for more parking and building footprint expansion, which included the addition of several restaurants and other businesses with exterior-only access.

 In 2004, The Renaissance, consisting of two eight-storey condominium towers, was built adjacent to the mall and above a new covered parking area.
 By the mid-2010s, the mall's easternmost parking lot area, often used by students from nearby Southern Alberta Institute of Technology, visitors to the Southern Alberta Jubilee Auditorium and users of the CTrain, became pay-only.
 The mall's western lots remained free parking.

 The mall's Sears Canada location closed, along with the rest of the chain, in early 2018.
 As of 2023, a furniture store was operating out of the ground-floor level of the former Sears.
 In 2018-19 the mall added two junior anchor store tenants: Dollarama and Winners.

+In 2025, the mall undertook an aggressive recruitment project, bringing in 'collector oriented' stores in order to draw from a wider area.
+Shops such as Gaming Lounge (retro video games), TFTOYS.CA (action figures and collectibles), Overtime Cards and Bento Gaming (sports and trading card games such as Pokemon) opened in 2025 to bring customers in from farther distances than the mall would otherwise attract and made it a destination stop for collectors.